syncfusion-content/flutter-docs/Flutter/treemap/right-to-left.md

 ## RTL rendering ways

-Right to left rendering can be switched in the following ways:
+Right to left rendering can be achieved in the following ways:

 ### Wrapping the SfTreemap with Directionality widget